groundhoggwp/holler-box/readme.txt

 ## What can you do with it?

+**Popups**

+Show popups to collect more email subscribers.
+Choose from the free templates, or get Pro for more options.

 **Smart notification box**

 Show a non-intrusive Intercom style notification box with your message.
 Announce a webinar, collect email optins, show your latest blog post, and lots more.